celinaLind/money-honey/README.md

 ![image](https://github.com/user-attachments/assets/18e06725-9fff-4800-9a90-6786104db237)

-2. Processing time for storing the initial data for stocks took well over an hour for roughly 9000 stocks.
+2. Processing time for storing the initial data for stocks took well over an hour for roughly 6000 stocks.
+(Stopped execution after URL error)

+3. Initial run had around 3000 successful vectors stored with around 3000 unsuccessful vectors stored ==> Had to restart and rerun (only unsuccessful and not processed items were processed)

 ## Resources